 When necessary, and when possible, health care providers should consult with their organization’s Health Information Management, compliance, legal, finance, and public affairs experts/teams to find out how the rule applies to them.

 For more information about the ONC Program Rule in its entirety, visit healthit.gov/curesrule.

 OpenNotes monitors details affecting the implementation of the 21st Century Cures Act information-blocking rule and provides updates on this web page periodically.

 CMS: Centers for Medicare and Medicaid Services

 EHI: electronic health information

 IT: information technology

-HHS: U.S. Department of Health & Human Services
+HHS: U.S. Department of Health and Human Services

-ONC: Office of the National Coordinator for Health IT
+ONC: Office of the National Coordinator for Health Information Technology

 USCDI: United States Core Data for Interoperability